MarioMatschgi/Converter/README.md

 ### Installation
 Below is a guide for installation and download links for every version.
 I hope that you enjoy my work, if you want to report a bug just contact me.
 Installation
-#### MacOS:
-Download the .dmg file from below.
+* MacOS:<br>Download the .dmg file from below.
 Doubleclick (or right-click and choose "open").
 Drag and drop the .app to the Applications folder.
-#### Windows:
-Download the .exe file from below.
+* Windows:<br>Download the .exe file from below.
 Doubleclick (or right-click and choose "open").
 If the windowsdefender pops up just continue anyways, this may happen because I did not pay to sign the app.

 ### Download
 > For the download visit  [www.programario.at/projects/mac-apps/menu-color-palette.php][download]